jeceniceros/Class-Summary-/README.md

 >This is a computer language
 >that requires practice and patience

-Command line training has provided me the knowledge to create new navigate, access, and modify files and folders in my computer.
+Command line training has provided me the knowledge to navigate, access, and modify files and folders in my computer.
 This has been a completely new experience for me but I can already see the **major** benefits from using a command line efficienly.

 The **GitHub** training offeres a community environemtn for project development.
  *GitHub* offers various functions: